A/Prof Patrick A Burr

 Dr Jennifer Stansby

 Jenny is also passionate about education – she held a Teaching Fellowship position in the School of Chemistry during her PhD and is currently an Associate Fellow of the Higher Education Academy.
 Through teaching and outreach, she aims to be a role model for women and non-binary people in STEM.
+Jenny is also an outdoor enthusiast and is often found climbing in the Blue Mountains in her spare time.

 AtomCraft Alumni